gcm256/geometry/README.md

      - If the given point lies in the region in between the asymptotes not containing any branch, then also two tangents can be drawn.
 One tangent each to each branch.
 - Normals from a given point: 0, 1, 2, 3, or 4 normals are possible depending on the location of the point.
      - TODO: What are these regions that decide the number of normals that can be drawn from a point in the region?
+- Number of tangents or normals from a given point relate to the Theory of Equations.
+Beacuse, we need to find the number of possible real roots (and their multiplicities), of the equation obtained by passing the general equation of tangent or normal, through the given point.

 ## Circumconics